 Penn E&R performed over 65 linear miles of wetland and water resource delineations for electric transmission line projects throughout eastern Pennsylvania.
-The projects were in support of reliability upgrades to infrastructure in existing rights-of-way and substations.
+The projects were in support of reliability upgrades to infrastructure in existing right of ways and substations.
+Penn E&R also identified and delineated wetlands and streams to strategically determine routes of avoidance and to minimize encroachments and the need for permit authorizations.

-Penn E&R’s staff Professional Wetland Scientist (PWS) led the field delineations and prepared delineation reports included with permit applications submitted to the regulatory agencies.
-Procedures followed those detailed in the Corps of Engineers Wetlands Delineation Manual (1987) and subsequent Regional Supplements for the Eastern Mountains and Piedmont and Northcentral and Northeast Regions.
+Penn E&R’s staff of Professional Wetland Scientists led the field delineations and prepared and submitted delineation reports and permit applications to regulatory agencies.
+Procedures followed those detailed in the Corps of Engineers Wetlands Delineation Manual and subsequent regional supplements for the Eastern Mountains and Piedmont and Northcentral and Northeast Regions.

 Penn E&R also performed botanical surveys to evaluate potential impacts to threatened and endangered plant species of concern.